je-suis-tm/Sid-Meier-s-Civilization-6-modding/README.md

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/basemap2civ6map.ipynb>Basemap2Civ6map Converter</a>

 The script leverages python to create fantastic in-game map from basemap package (of any latitude, longitude, altitude, angle and projection).
 This can even be replicated on any image with designated color2terrain mapping.
-It will automate the geotagging of natural wonders, terrains, features, continents, resources, rivers, true start locations of civilizations and city-states.
+It will automate the geotagging of natural wonders, terrains, features, continents, resources, rivers, cliffs, true start locations of civilizations and city-states.
 An example is showed below.

 Arctic circle from Python Basemap